Queen Victoria current position

 Review of Queen Victoria

-History - construction & ownership
+History - construction and ownership

 Shipboard dining options - Food and Drinks

-Three main dining venues are available on board QV.
+Three main dining venues are available on QV.
 Passengers who occupy the most expensive cabins (grades Q1 to Q7) are allowed to dine at Queens Grill.
 The other luxurious accommodations (grades P1 to P4) are assigned to Princess Grill.
 For those who booked from inside staterooms to cabins with balconies, the dining space is Britannia Grill.
 It is a traditional ship restaurant which along with the Grills is open for breakfast, lunch, dinner.
-Britannia is set-seating for dinner (from 6,00p.m. to 8,30p.m.) and open seating for lunch and breakfast.
+Britannia is set-seating for dinner (from 6,00p.m. to 8,30p.m.) and open-seating for lunch and breakfast.
 It is Cunard’s tradition, passengers who dine at the Grills have assigned tables for dinner, lunch, breakfast and can also dine during restaurants’ opening hours at any time.

 A variety of delicious dishes from fine ingredients is the reason why Cunard cuisine is respected.
-In the Queens Grill you may enjoy intimate dining and choose between 142-seats if you are among the passengers in suites and top accommodation grades, or the Princess Grill with 132 seats if you are in middle-class accommodation grades.
+In the Queens Grill, you may enjoy intimate dining and choose between 142-seats if you are among the passengers in suites and top accommodation grades, or Princess Grill with 132 seats if you are in middle-class accommodation grades.
 Traditional pub food is served in the Golden Lion Pub.
 Another alternative dining spot is the Todd English Restaurant, with its classic English dining salon and Mediterranean cuisine served.

 When you book you may request a sitting.
 The Britannia restaurant has two for dinner - at 6 p.m. and at 8.30 p.m.
 Princess Grill and Queens Grill do not have sittings - when they are open, you can dine any time you choose.
 A note for confirmation sitting and table number will be left in your stateroom when you board.
 Lunch and breakfast do not require allocated tables or sittings.